SantiagoSalazarPavajeau/SantiagoSalazarPavajeau/README.md

 ### Hi there 👋

+Aspiring Software Engineer with a passion for problem solving and innovative technical projects.
+Experienced in project management, database building, and project coordination.
+Looking to partner with a company with an open culture that values collaboration, creative advancement, and cutting edge technology development.

 <!--
 **SantiagoSalazarPavajeau/SantiagoSalazarPavajeau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.